ICML 2020 Tutorial on Parameter-free Online Optimization

 He has given talks and written several papers on this topic in ICML, NeurIPS, and COLT, and received the Best Student Paper award at COLT 2017 for his work on new lower-bounds and optimal algorithms for parameter-free online convex optimization.

-This is list of the main papers we plan to cover in the tutorial; the majority has been published in ICML, COLT, and NeurIPS.
+This is list of the main papers we covered in the tutorial; the majority has been published in ICML, COLT, and NeurIPS.

 Parameter-free Optimization for Deep Learning